Amyotrophic Lateral Sclerosis (ALS)

 Clinical Research in ALS and Related Disorders for Therapeutic Development (CReATe) Consortium

 CReATe is a Rare Disease Clinical Research Network funded by the National Institute of Health (NIH) with supplemental funding from MDA.
 The goal of the CReATe Consortium is to advance therapeutic development for sporadic and familial forms of ALS, frontotemporal dementia (FTD), and other related diseases.
 The CReATe consortium aims to support this goal through study of the relationship between clinical phenotype and underlying genotype, and also through the discovery and development of biomarkers.
 People with ALS are invited to join CReATe Connect to learn more about CReATe research studies.

-- Rabizadeh, S. et al. Mutations associated with amyotrophic lateral sclerosis convert superoxide dismutase from an antiapoptotic gene to a proapoptotic gene: studies in yeast and neural cells.
-Proc.
-Natl.
-Acad.
-Sci.
-U. S. A. (1995).
+- Rabizadeh S, Gralla EB, Borchelt DR, et al. Mutations associated with amyotrophic lateral sclerosis convert superoxide dismutase from an antiapoptotic gene to a proapoptotic gene: studies in yeast and neural cells.
+Proc Natl Acad Sci U S A. 1995.